rishizek/CarND-Advanced-Lane-Lines/README.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-I found my lane detector failed to identify the correct lanes mainly in two situations.
+I found my lane detector could fail to identify the correct lanes possibly in two situations.

-First case happens when roads under sun light with shadows around it.
+First case happens when the roads is under strong sun light with shadows around it.
 Under this circumstance my binary image threshold with the color and gradient transformation, occasionally capture incorrect pixes as lane lines.
-Currently, I am only using the x- and y-gradients of Sobel method and S-channel of HLS as threshold, so I may be able to improve this issue if I further fine-tune the parameters and/or add other channels of HSF for the thresholds.
+Currently, I am only using the x- and y-gradients of Sobel filter and S-channel of HLS as threshold.
+Therefore, I might be able to improve this issue if I further fine-tune the parameters and/or integrate other channels of HLS for the thresholds.

-The other major problem my model confronted is when there is no lane at the video frame.
+The other noticeable problem that my model confronts happens when there is no lane at the video frame.
 Obviously when there is no lane in the image it is impossible to locate the lane.
 To mitigate this issue, I averaged past 15 recoder of x-axis lane location.
-Although the averaging method makes the detected lane locations fairly smooth, when the model incorrectly find fake lane, the lane line divert from the correct lane temporarily.
-This behavior could be avoided if we conduct sanity checks (lanes have similar curvature to before, right and left lanes are approximately similar distance away, lanes are roughly parallel) and in case the sanity checks fail, we retain the previous lane positions from the frame.
+Although the averaging method makes the detected lane locations fairly smooth, when the model incorrectly find fake lane, the lane line could divert from the actual lane temporarily.
+This behavior could be avoided if we conduct the sanity checks

-Apply the above mentioned approach, I'm sure my model will be more robust.
+(lanes have similar curvature to before, right and left lanes are approximately similar distance away, lanes are roughly parallel) and in case the sanity checks fail, retaining the previous lane positions from the frame could make the model more robust.